tech-greedy/singularity/README.md

 Only Deal Preparation works and Indexing works in Windows.
 Deal Replication and Retrieval only works in Linux/Mac due to dependency restrictions.

+### Error - too many open files
+In case that one CAR contains more files than allowed by OS, you will need to increase the open file limit with `ulimit`, or `LimitNOFILE` if using systemd.